everettsouthwick/Eraserr/CONFIGURATION.md

 ### Sonarr Monitor Continuing Series
 Set to `true` if you want to monitor continuing series instead of deleting it from Sonarr so that new seasons are fetched.

+### Sonarr Keep Pilot Episodes
+Set to `true` if you want to prevent pilot episodes from being deleted.

 ### Sonarr Exempt Tag Names
 Set tag names to exempt from automatic deletion by updating the `exempt_tag_names` array.